Sweetzia/bkawaii_creations/README.md

 I had no git merge conflicts anymore and my profiles app was added to my master branch.
 The only thing was, that I had to create a new superuser to gain access to my django administration.

-* I struglled with my media queries in my base.css.
+* I struggled with my media queries in my base.css.
 Especially getting my jumbotron right on every mobile device and get everything responsive on a desktop at the same time.
-This is something I still want to improve in after the coding course.
+This is something I still want to improve in.

 * Deploying my project on Heroku with all the static files and media, was a challenge.
 I eventually asked tutor support for help.
 Eventually we discovered I did not have DEVELOPMENT = 1 in my environmental variables setting in Gitpod.
 The images were shown in Gitpod, but not yet in my Heroku app.